 There is no communal pool at the resort, but each villa has its own sleek freshwater private pool.

 In a sheltered creek framed by pandanus trees, Nihiwatu’s open-air spa pavilions look out over the beach and crashing waves.
 Worthy of its name, the Sumbanese Dream treatment combines a mineral-rich foot bath, relaxing massage, lavender-scented scrub and aloe-infused body mask.
 For an out-of-this-world experience, book a babysitter and embark on the Nihi Oka Spa Safari, a journey to a secluded valley where four bamboo-clad couples’ treatment rooms await.
 Pick one of the home-made aromatic oils and indulge in a stress-busting massage with views of peaceful paddy fields.

 Bring your own riding gear to make the most of Nihiwatu’s sweet-natured horses.
 Serious surfers should bring their own boards too, but they’ll need to be shorter than nine feet for the flight.

 Two under-5s can stay free.
-Extra beds for 6–10 year-olds cost US$90 a night; 11–16 year-olds are charged US$195 a night.
+Extra beds for 6–11 year-olds cost US$90 a child, each night; 12–16 year-olds are charged US$195 a night.
 The restaurants have high chairs and a children’s menu.
 Babysitting is available for US$7 an hour.

 Responsible luxury is the guiding principle of Nihiwatu’s eco-friendly approach.
 Much of the restaurants’ produce is grown in the resort’s organic garden, fed by a clever composting and water-recycling system.
 The hotel’s green ethos extends beyond its walls, too, with community outreach programmes in local villages, a turtle hatchery and a foundation working to clean water and reduce malaria on the island.